-Determining fault by the location of damage is just one factor that an investigator considers at an accident scene.
+Determining fault by the location of damage in a car accident is just one factor that an investigator considers at an accident scene.
 He or she also closely evaluate the following:

-Determining fault in a car accident is challenging, but you don’t have to do it alone.
-The experienced personal injury attorneys at Raphaelson & Levine work with industry experts and accident reconstruction specialists to help prove to a jury that the negligence of the other party caused the accident and your subsequent injuries.
-If you’ve been involved in an accident and have questions about your legal rights and options, we invite you to contact our firm today for a free consultation.
-Below are descriptions of several types of common car accidents as well as what investigators look for to help determine fault.
+The experienced New York City personal injury attorneys at Raphaelson & Levine work with industry experts and accident reconstruction specialists to help prove to a jury that the negligence of the other party caused the crash and your subsequent injuries.

 In New York, generally, a rear-ending collision is the fault of the vehicle that strikes another vehicle in the rear.
 This type of crash happens when two vehicles are traveling in a straight line in the same direction and the car located behind the other, strikes the leading vehicle in the back.

 New York law holds the driver in the rear position liable for causing the accident in most situations.
 This is because he or she did not leave an adequate stopping distance to avoid a crash in the first place.
 According to the safe stopping distance rule, the car in back must allow enough space between his or her vehicle and the vehicle in front to stop safely without striking the other car.
-This applies in emergency situations and inclement weather as well.
+This applies to emergency situations and inclement weather as well.

 The lead driver could also strike the vehicle of the driver in the rear position by accidentally shifting the vehicle into reverse.
-After a vehicle crash, a rear-end accident attorney will work with accident investigator to study the damage on each vehicle after a rear-end collision to gauge how the accident occurred and who is at fault in a car accident rear-ending.
+After a vehicle crash, a rear-end accident attorney will work with accident investigators to study the damage on each vehicle after a rear-end collision to gauge how the accident occurred and who is at fault in a car accident rear-ending.